kkarrwrites/frontend-mentor-space-tourism-multipage-website/README.md

 - How to use Sass to organize multiple CSS files
 - How to create a CSS reset file
 - How to build utility classes in CSS
-- Best practices for naming classes in CSS (BEM)
+- Best practices for naming classes in CSS with BEM
 - How to create responsive website layouts using CSS Flexbox and Grid
 - How to deploy a Vite React application to GitHub Pages
+- Time management
+  - I gave myself six months to work on this project, but most of the work was done in a two-month period.
+I had to balance my full time job and other obligations with this project.
+There is still more that could be developed, but as of February 2024, I have completed this project.

 ### Continued Development